AMD-OSX/AMD_Vanilla/README.md

 This patch is enabled by default.
 Please ensure that you've added it to your current config for Zen 4 stability.
 This patch also allows MSI A520, B550, and X570 boards to boot macOS Monterey and newer.

 Core Count patch needs to be modified to boot your system.
-Find the three `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.
+Find the four `algrey - Force cpuid_cores_per_package` patches and alter the `Replace` value only.

 Change `B8000000 0000`/`BA000000 0000`/`BA000000 0090`* to `B8 <Core Count> 0000 0000`/`BA <Core Count> 0000 0000`/`BA <Core Count> 0000 0090`*, substituting `<Core Count>` with the hexadecimal value matching your physical core count.
 Do not use your CPU's thread count.